Minca Colombia, Sierra Nevada de Santa Marta

 Imagine the sound of cascading waterfalls, the earthy scent of lush vegetation, and a peaceful mist rising from the valley in the early morning.
 Welcome to Minca, a tropical paradise nestled in Colombia’s verdant Sierra Nevada de Santa Marta, the world’s highest coastal mountain range.

-These amazing hikes take you through Minca’s lush green mountain vegetation to three incredible waterfalls, with amazing views at every step.
+The hikes in this mini-guide take you through Minca’s lush green mountains to three incredible waterfalls, with amazing views at every step.
 The first part follows an easy trail to the secluded, magical Oído del Mundo waterfall and continues to the stunning Marinka falls.

-On your way back, you can venture into the heart of this nature paradise as you follow the trail into the jungle to the different Pozo Azul waterfalls.
+On your way back, you can venture into the heart of this nature paradise as you follow the trail into the jungle to the various Pozo Azul waterfalls.

 Insider Tip: Before starting your hike, treat yourself to a delicious breakfast at the French bakery La Miga Panadería (Google Maps).